-- Sponsorship, Media Licensing, Product Licensing, and Concession Agreements: Goulston & Storrs advises and represents colleges, universities and athletic conferences in the numerous contractual relations they have including sponsorship deals, agreements with apparel and equipment manufacturers, vendor and concession agreements and media and product licensing arrangements.
+- Sponsorship, Media Licensing, Product Licensing, and Concession Agreements: Goulston & Storrs advises and represents colleges, universities, and athletic conferences in numerous contractual relations they have including sponsorship deals, agreements with apparel and equipment manufacturers, vendor and concession agreements, multi-media agencies, and product licensing arrangements.

 - Hospitality Services/Marketing: Game Day concerns include ADA compliance, digital marketing and ticketing strategies, privacy and the collection of digital data and concession agreements.
 Goulston & Storrs can assist in addressing the legal concerns and liability risks, including health and safety, digital data ownership, Wire Act issues and state and federal regulations.

-- Facilities: Many colleges and universities conduct their athletic programs in aging or noncompliant stadia and arenas.
+- Facilities: Many colleges conduct athletic programs in aging or noncompliant stadia and arenas.
 Goulston & Storrs can help reduce the risks of such facilities by working to ensure that stadia and arenas are compliant with federal, state, and local laws.
-Also, Goulston & Storrs assists its clients in negotiating agreements to finance the construction of new or retrofitted athletic facilities, in land acquisitions and in dealing with environmental concerns.
+Also, Goulston & Storrs assists its clients in negotiating agreements to finance the construction of new or retrofitted athletic facilities, inland acquisitions, and in dealing with environmental concerns.

-- Contract, Regulatory and Antitrust Advice and Guidance: Goulston & Storrs advises, litigates and arbitrates claims for colleges, universities and athletic conferences.
-These include representing schools when sponsors, apparel or other partners seek to avoid contractual obligations; in enforcing and registering intellectual property rights to, among other things, brands, logos, marks and digital data; in interpreting media and other licensing agreements; and in dealing with their rights and obligations under the law, existing contracts, statutes, NCAA regulations and court decisions.
+- Contract, Regulatory and Antitrust Advice and Guidance: Goulston & Storrs advises, litigates, and arbitrates claims including representing schools when sponsors, apparel or other partners seek to avoid contractual obligations; enforcing and registering intellectual property rights to, among other things, brands, logos, marks and digital data; interpreting media and other licensing agreements; in dealing with their rights and obligations under the law, existing contracts, statutes, NCAA regulations, and court decisions.